evil9981/CPSC599/Slate/source/index.html.md

 3. Messages to update the Server of the game status: these messages are meant for the server to keep a state of the match and help analyze game data in later stages.

 # Start/End match messages
-## LogInRequestMsg
+## LogInRequest

-> An example of a valid LogInRequestMsg:
+> An example of a valid LogInRequest:

 ```json
 {